WSO2 launches a new program to help startups build better apps faster and cheaper

 That’s why WSO2, a leading provider of digital transformation technology, has launched WSO2 for Startups, a program that aims to empower new app-building businesses across the world to accelerate their journeys to success.
 The program offers early-stage startups access to WSO2’s core offerings, Choreo and Asgardeo, which provide all the technology an organization needs to get its operations off the ground.
 The program also provides sample apps, product credits, support and mentorship by a dedicated solutions architect.

-“We designed WSO2 for startups with a view to accelerating time-to-market,” said Kanchana Wickremasinghe, VP & GM of WSO2’s Choreo Business Unit, in an interview with VentureBeat.
+“We designed WSO2 for startups with a view to accelerating time-to-market,” said Kanchana Wickremasinghe, VP and GM of WSO2’s Choreo business unit, in an interview with VentureBeat.
 “Developers can reuse our B2C and B2B sample app code that has all the out-of-the-box functionality needed to create a secure cloud-native experience for users.”

 A comprehensive solution for building cloud-native apps